 Modern philosophers favor discussing prepositional gratitude as it has attributes that make it unique from basic appreciation or gladness, unlike propositional gratitude.
-The interpersonal aspect implies both a directedness and intentionality for one’s positive emotions, as well as a set of related desires, like a feeling of obligation as well as feelings of goodwill to those to make us feel gratitude.
-This doesn’t mean that there aren’t philosophical accounts of propositional gratitude, although some might consider, non-(inter)personal accounts of gratitude to be inappropriate outside of theism.
-That is to say, assuming good fortune isn’t the result of a deity, the sentiment might again be seen as mere gladness as there is no agent or actor to which one’s feelings are directed (although, in contrast, some philosophers have made arguments for a general non-directed “existential gratitude”).
+The interpersonal aspect implies both a directedness and intentionality for one’s positive emotions, as well as a set of related desires, like a feeling of obligation, as well as feelings of goodwill to those to make us feel gratitude.
+This doesn’t mean that there aren’t philosophical accounts of propositional gratitude, although some might consider non-(inter)personal accounts of gratitude to be inappropriate outside of theism.
+That is to say, assuming good fortune isn’t the result of a deity, the sentiment might again be seen as mere gladness, as there is no agent or actor to which one’s feelings are directed (although, in contrast, some philosophers have made arguments for a general non-directed “existential gratitude”).

 The appropriateness of gratitude

-One of the big questions surrounding the nature of gratitude are the conditions under which it can be considered an appropriate emotion.
+One of the big questions surrounding the nature of gratitude is the conditions under which it can be considered an appropriate emotion.
 Answering this question first requires us to distinguish between interpersonal gratitude and its non-directed counterpart, as the question of appropriateness might differ between them.

-Additional criteria, like questions about the appropriateness of gratitude towards obligatory actions or actions that are effortless for the benefactor exist too.
+Additional criteria, like questions about the appropriateness of gratitude towards obligatory actions or actions that are effortless for the benefactor, exist too.
 In effect, is there some quality required before an action becomes worthy of gratitude?
 We can also wonder whether or not entities like states or organizations fall under this analysis of gratitude.

 The demands of gratitude and giving thanks

-Assuming that gratitude is an appropriate response to a benefactor’s actions and these actions truly warrant such a response, is the presence of gratitude inductive of some deeper moral obligation?
-Our everyday use of the term suggests that this is the case with the notion of debts of gratitude being a common metaphor.
+Assuming that gratitude is an appropriate response to a benefactor’s actions and that these actions truly warrant such a response, is the presence of gratitude indicative of some deeper moral obligation?
+Our everyday use of the term suggests that this is the case, with the notion of debts of gratitude being a common metaphor.
 Philosophers, though, are to some extent skeptical of this colloquial use or understanding of gratitude as a debt.
 Unlike debt, a benefactor’s good deed doesn’t function as a promissory note which is redeemed on some agreed upon date.
-Similar to how one isn’t obligated to laugh at a joke, a beneficiary is only “compelled” to experience or act on gratitude when the circumstances – both mentally and circumstantially – allow for them to respond to a favor in kind.
+Similar to how one isn’t obligated to laugh at a joke, a beneficiary is only “compelled” to experience or act on gratitude when the circumstances – both mentally and circumstantially – allow for them to respond with a favor in kind.
 Additionally, the reciprocation of a gratitude-worthy act isn’t a like-kind exchange.
 The response of the beneficiary might not be of a similar magnitude to the action which benefited them, and the benefactor doesn’t get to unilaterally decide what type of action serves as a satisfactory response to their gracious action.

 Philosophers do seem to think that some aspects of an appropriate response are more easily argued for as obligations than others.
 For example, the act of thanking a benefactor seems obligatory, if only as a social norm.
 The extent to which the demands of this particular social obligation hold are another question entirely, though, with it not being clear if an expression of thanks must be 100% sincere.
-It could be the case that a person’s temperament, as well as their beliefs, is not directly under conscious control, in which case sincerity might not be an obligation (though it could be something to strive for when giving thanks).
+It could be the case that a person’s temperament, as well as their beliefs, don’t fall directly under conscious control, in which case sincerity might not be an obligation (though it could be something to strive for when giving thanks).

 One of the most scathing critiques of the gratitude as debt metaphor comes from the professor Jeremy David Engels whose recent book, The Art of Gratitude, attempts to provide a genealogy for this particular understanding of gratitude, as well as its limitations and harms.
-The crux of his work is that gratitude as debt misunderstands the nature of our obligations to people and reduces our relationships to transactions.
-This logic, when taken to its extreme impoverishes us, as gratitude moves away from an appreciation of people and relationships to a cost-benefit analysis that at times can seem as corrosive and burdensome as financial debt.
-Engels thinks that this problem scales to the level of the collective where gratitude as debt obscures us from seeing our role as democratic citizens seeking to address issues of collective action.
+The crux of his work is that gratitude as debt misunderstands the nature of our obligations to people, and reduces our relationships to transactions.
+This logic, when taken to its extreme, impoverishes us, as gratitude moves away from an appreciation of people and relationships to a cost-benefit analysis that, at times, can seem as corrosive and burdensome as financial debt.
+Engels thinks that this problem scales to the level of the collective, where gratitude as debt obscures us from seeing our role as democratic citizens seeking to address issues of collective action.

 Gratitude is way too big to explore in a single post.
 Hopefully, in posts down the line, we can look deeper into its history and the complexities of its various dimensions.